Skip to main content

 Prerequisites

-• Collect the following information about the target Cassandra database upfront:
+• Gather the following information for the target Cassandra database:

-• CASSANDRA_KEYSTORE: The path to the Keystore containing the CA certificate, used when connection is secured via SSL
+• CASSANDRA_KEYSTORE: The path to the keystore containing the CA certificate, used for SSL connections.

 note

-If you're using Aiven for Apache Cassandra, you can use the following keystore values
+If you are using Aiven for Apache Cassandra, use the following values:

 • CASSANDRA_TRUSTSTORE: /run/aiven/keys/public.truststore.jks